SNL Brutally Mocks Ted Cruz’s War Against Big Bird

 After a group of children sang the show’s theme song—“Cruzy days, sweeping the libs away”—Cruz was joined by Cecily Strong’s Marjorie Taylor Greene, who was “just taking a break from releasing the phone numbers of Republicans who voted for the infrastructure bill so they and their families get death threats” to ask kids if they “want to hold an AR-15.”
 When one of them said he’d better not, she shot back, “Pussy!”

-“Now, as you know, I was mocked for attacking Big Bird on Twitter, simply because I’m a human senator and he is an eight foot tall fictional bird,” Cruz added.
+“Now, as you know, I was mocked for attacking Big Bird on Twitter, simply because I’m a human senator and he is an 8-foot-tall fictional bird,” Cruz added.
 “But let’s see what happened to Big Bird after he got the vaccine.”

 With that, he was joined by Kyle Mooney’s bootleg Big Bird, who wasn’t feeling too well.
 “My feathers fell out, my nuts got huge and my doink don’t work!” he complained to Cruz.
 “Maybe the vaccine gave me COVID!”